 TERMS AND CONDITIONS FOR THE SALE OF GOODS

-Seller means Harry Walton of Flying Dutchman Bikes 188-192 Eversholt Street, London, NW1 1BJ
+Seller: means Flying Dutchman Bikes LTD with headquarters at 188-192 Eversholt Street, London, NW1 1BJ

 2.1 These Conditions shall form the basis of the contract between the Seller and the Buyer in relation to the sale of Goods, to the exclusion of all other terms and conditions including the Buyer’s standard conditions of purchase or any other conditions which the Buyer may purport to apply under any purchase order or confirmation of order or any other document.